LHB coach: Bangladesh

 Rail Coach Factory, Kapurthala received an export order from Bangladesh for the manufacture of 120 LHB coaches.
 This export order consists of supply and commissioning of 120 broad gauge LHB coaches that includes following variants:

-This was the first and biggest ever consignment of LHB coaches exported by Indian Railways.
+This was the first and biggest-ever consignment of LHB coaches exported by Indian Railways.
 The contract agreement between RITES & Bangladesh Railway was executed on 21 January 2015, and subsequently between RITES and Rail Coach Factory, Kapurthala on 30 September 2015 for supply of these coaches.
 These coaches were customized as per the Bangladesh Railway's requirement.
+Another order for 200 more coaches was on 20 May 2024.
+104 of these coaches will be air-conditioned, and 96 will be non-AC.
+These coaches will be manufactured at the Rail Coach Factory (RCF) in Kapurthala.
+The contract includes a supply and commissioning period of 36 months, followed by a 24-month warranty period.

 Mozambique

+Parameters of Cape Gauge LHB Coach:

 In June 2019, Mozambique Ports and Railways Authority signed an MoU with Indian railway's RITES to procure 90 Cape gauge coaches, including 60 loco-hauled designed on LHB coaches platform and 30 DEMU coaches designed and developed by Integral Coach Factory, Chennai and RDSO, Lucknow.
 The 60 locomotive hauled coaches consists of following variants:

 This was Modern Coach Factory, Raebareli's first export consignment after its commissioning almost 8 years ago.
 These coaches were designed by RDSO, Lucknow and developed by Modern Coach Factory, Raebareli.

 On 16 December 2022, MoR informed through Facebook post that it had received a repeat order for 10 more 2nd Class AC Chair locomotive hauled coaches from CFM Mozambique.